noumanyosuf/Snake-game-using-SFML/README.md

 # About classes
 Responsiblity of each class is very distinctly define to avoid any coupling.
 Below are the description of the class in the project:<br/>
-Cordinate class : holds the X and Y (unsgined) cordinate value. <br/>
+Cordinate class : holds the X and Y cordinate value. <br/>
 Board class : holds the attributes of a board. (and do not paint anything on itself by itself)<br/>
 Snake class : hold the length and color of the snake. (also do not paint anything on itself by itself)<br/>
 Fruit class : As name suggests it hold the attribute of a fruit ie color in this context.(type of fruit do not matter)<br/>
-MoveManager : This is static class, responsible of the movement of the different entities on the board,here snake and fruit.
-Also this class is only responsible for calculating the new cordniate of snake and fruit (if its is eaten).<br/>
-MoveValidator : a interface<br/>
+IMoveGenerator : This is a inteface.
+This class genrates new/next moves for diffrent entities on the board, in our case snake and fruit.<br/>
+SnakeMoveGenerator : This is concrete class of IMoveGenerator. it takes current cordinate and direction of snake to return its new/next cordinates.<br/>
-GameOverValiadator : a concrete class of MoveValidator. and only validate if passed cordinate forms a cycle (condition to stop game).<br/>
+FruitMoveGenerator : This is concrete class of IMoveGenerator. it takes current cordinate of fruit to return its new/next cordinates.<br/>
+ICordinateValidator : This is a interface.<br/>
+SnakeCordinateValidator : its concrete class of ICordinateValidator, which check if given cordinate is valid or not to procced the game (checks if snakes has touch itself). <br/>
-Painter : a interface<br/>
+IPainter : This is a inteface.<br/>
-SnakePainter : this class is responsible to paint the snake onto the RenderWindow.<br/>
+SnakePainter : This is concrete class of IMoveGenerator.
+And this class is responsible to paint the snake onto the RenderWindow.<br/>
-FruitPainter : this class is responsible to paint the fruit onto the RenderWindow.<br/>
+FruitPainter : This is concrete class of IMoveGenerator.
+And this class is responsible to paint the fruit onto the RenderWindow.<br/>
-GameOverPainter : this class is responsible to paint the game over text onto the RenderWindow. <br/>
+GameOverPainter : This is another concrete class of IMoveGenerator.
+And this class is responsible to paint the game over text onto the RenderWindow. <br/>
+GameManager : This class is moderator of the game and is responsible to start the game.
+This class is also responsible for validating if new move of the snake is valid to continoue the game or if next/new fruit needs to updated.<br/>

-Below is the overview of the class diagram (please note that relationship between classes are not defined completely in the below diagram)
+Below is the overview of the class diagram (please note that relationship between classes are not defined completely in the below diagram)<br/>
 ![classDiagramOverview.PNG](classDiagramOverview.PNG)